ExpertSupport/doc-workflow/installations.md

 You probably will want to customize various settings in your environment.
 Many such settings are in hidden files.
 By default, the Mac does not show hidden files.

-1. (Mac) In terminal, `defaults write com.apple.finder AppleShowAllFiles YES`
+1. (Mac) In terminal enter the following command, `defaults write com.apple.finder AppleShowAllFiles YES`

 1. (Windows)